EPA WaterSense

 WaterSense is a program sponsored by the U.S. Environmental Protection Agency (EPA), designed to encourage water efficiency in the United States through the use of a special label on consumer products.
 The goal of this program is to protect the future of the U.S. water supply.
 WaterSense maintains partnerships with key utility, manufacturer and retail partners across the United States.
-WaterSense is voluntary, rather than a regulatory program.
+WaterSense is a voluntary, rather than a regulatory program.
 The EPA develops specifications for water-efficient products – low-flow fixtures – through a public process.
 If a manufacturer makes a product that meets those specifications, the product is eligible for third-party testing to ensure the stated efficiency and performance criteria have been met.
 If the product passes the test, the manufacturer is rewarded with the right to put the WaterSense label on that product.

 Background

-WaterSense, established in 2006, is a voluntary program sponsored by the EPA as a by-product of the Energy Policy and Conservation Act (otherwise known as the Energy Policy Act, or EPACT92), enacted by the United States Congress in 1992.
+WaterSense, established in 2006, is a voluntary program sponsored by the EPA as a by-product of the Energy Policy and Conservation Act (otherwise known as the Energy Policy Act, or EPACT92), enacted by the Congress in 1992.
 The initiative was in response to 42 U.S.C. §6295(j)-(k), which addresses the conservation of water supply in the United States.
 EPACT92 mandated new volume-based efficiency standards for toilets, showerheads and faucets as follows: toilets must be manufactured with a maximum flush volume of 1.6 gallons per flush (gpf); showerheads must be manufactured with a flow rate of 2.5 gallons per minute (gpm) at 80 pound-force per square inch (psi); and faucets must be manufactured with a flow rate no more than 2.5 gpm.
 These standards were required to take effect in January 1994, along with flow-rate labelling requirements and recommendations for the establishment of voluntary replacement programs.

-In response to these recommendations, and in anticipation of similar impacts provided by the Energy Star program (on water rather than energy), the EPA launched WaterSense in 2006.
-The WaterSense label was designed to be voluntarily, sought out by manufacturers, and requires that water fixtures use at least 20% less than the federally mandated standards as established by EPACT92.
+In response to these recommendations, and in anticipation of similar impacts provided by the Energy Star program (on water conservation, rather than energy), the EPA launched WaterSense in 2006.
+The WaterSense label was designed to be voluntarily sought out by manufacturers, and requires that water fixtures use at least 20% less than the federally mandated standards as established by EPACT92.
 Using the efficiency standards established by EPACT92 as a baseline, the EPA instituted the following flow-rate guidelines for WaterSense: toilets must be manufactured with a maximum flush volume of 1.28 gpf; showerheads must have a maximum flow-rate of 2.0 gpm at 80 psi; and bathroom faucets must be manufactured with a low-flow volume rate of 1.5 gpm.
 Low-flow toilets were the first products to receive the WaterSense label in 2007, followed by bathroom sink faucets in October of that same year.